cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 # Update History
 ## Sprint 1
 * 9/16/2019 zachklau finished adding first set/version of GameIP objects.
+* 9/22/2019 zachklau renamed GameIP to ClientServerCommFormat.
+* 9/22/2019 zachklau consolidated communication types into four objects to be sent and recieved: Action, Update, ClientError, and ServerError
+* 9/22/2019 zachklau renamed `desiredPosition` to `desiredMoves` and made it into a 2D array in case a piece moves more than one time in a turn.
+* 9/22/2019 zachklau edited the description of `userPassword` to specify that it will be a hash of the password rather than the the password itself

 # Notes
 * The intial set of objects is based off the user description of the desired system in P1.pdf.
 They are meant to represent interactions discussed in this description.